feathersjs/docs/api/authentication/server.md

 });
 ```

-The hooks that were once bundled with this module are now located at [feathers-legacy-authentication-hooks](https://github.com/feathersjs/feathers-legacy-authentication-hooks).
-They are completely compatible but are deprecated and will not be supported by the core team going forward.
+The hooks that were once bundled with this module are now located at [feathers-authentication-hooks](https://github.com/feathersjs/feathers-authentication-hooks).

 ## Express Middleware